deathworlders/online/content/book/deathworlders/chapter-31-touching-down.md

 “I’d like to meet them,” he declared.

-“We can... probably arrange that.”
+“We can...probably arrange that.”
 Byron frowned in furious calculation.
 “I guess we can postpone the mission launch by a day…”

 “Too bad my schedule’s not so flexible,” Sartori told him.
 “But let me know when they get back, hmm?”